Break-Through-Tech-AI-Studio/AI-Project-CariCon-2A/README.md

 ---

-## 📌 Project Overview
+## Project Overview

 Caricon is a nonprofit organization dedicated to celebrating Caribbean literature, and their motivation for this project was to explore how AI can support more inclusive talent recognition, storytelling, and program matching across the Caribbean diaspora.

 This project was completed as part of the **Break Through Tech AI Studio Program**.
 The challenge focused on building an end-to-end machine learning solution that applies NLP techniques to a real-world problem.

 ### Problem Statement
-Can we accurately predict personality traits from written text using machine learning?
+How can we accurately predict personality traits from written text using machine learning?

 ### Objective
 - Develop a predictive model for MBTI personality traits